honordevop/Blogging-API/README.md

-# Blog Api

-Blogging API is a project submitted for 3MTT Backend Engineering – Intermediate Module Assessment.
+# Blogging API is a project submitted for 3MTT Backend Engineering – Intermediate Module Assessment.

 ## Built with